Cabiojinia

 You failed, but you are not a failure

-I often tell myself this, “I made a mistake but I’m not a mistake.
+I often tell myself, “I made a mistake but I’m not a mistake.
 I’m created in God’s image and after His likeness, so, I can’t be a mistake.
-I make mistakes because I’m a man, I fail because I’m dust and so limited in my scope of understanding and foresight, but I’m neither a failure nor a mistake.”
+I make mistakes because I’m a man, I fail because I’m dust and, so, limited in my scope of understanding and foresight, but I’m neither a failure nor a mistake.”

 You see, one of the many beautiful things about God is that He has made every day to have twenty-four hours.
 So, if I failed yesterday, I have a new fresh mint of twenty-four hours today for another shot at my goals.